pantinor/gdx-andius/README.md

 There are boots of flying from Wizardry 4 and Marks of Kings from Ultima 3 to be fouind in the mazes that have special uses, one of which was flying over water.

 The Overworld is the Ultima 1 map.
-I did not add the ships yet and there are no moongates for teleporting either.
+Malor can be used to teleport.

 This is a Maven Java projec developed with the NetBeans development environment.